strt/www/content/open-positions/hi-there-senior-full-stack-developer.md

 ---
-title: Hi there senior Full Stack developer
+title: Hi there Full Stack developer
-role: Senior Full Stack Developer
+role: Full Stack Developer
 excerpt: >-
   Would you like to be a part of the team?
 Welcome to a creative agency where we truly value having fun.